mongodb/docs/source/includes/api/list-tables/snapshot-cs-documents.rst

    * - parts
      - object array
-     - The individual parts that comprise the complete :term:`snapshot`.
+     - The individual parts that comprise the complete :manual:`snapshot </reference/glossary/#std-term-snapshot>`.
        This array contains a single document.

    * - parts.dataSizeBytes
      - number
-     - The total size of the data in the :term:`snapshot` in bytes.
+     - The total size of the data in the :manual:`snapshot </reference/glossary/#std-term-snapshot>` in bytes.

    * - parts.encryptionEnabled
      - boolean
-     - Indicator of the state of encryption of the :term:`snapshot` data.
+     - Indicator of the state of encryption of the :manual:`snapshot </reference/glossary/#std-term-snapshot>` data.

    * - parts.fileSizeBytes